 Are your kids climbing the walls after a winter indoors?
-There are plenty of free things to do these school holidays.
-Here’s how to keep them occupied (and tire them out) during the spring break.
+From footy finals fun to a street-art walk, there are plenty of affordable and even free things to do during spring break.

 Free and open every day during school holidays

 The zoo’s great for keeping young bodies and minds active, especially given entry is free for under 16s during school holidays, weekends and public holidays.
 The regular zoo keeper talks are always free too, so kids can learn more about all sorts of animals, from seals to tigers.
 Opening just in time for the spring school holidays (and continuing until 10 November), Melbourne Zoo’s new Keeper Care Hub also has free entry.
 You might see macaws in full flight or learn about carnivore health care here, plus there’s lemur, squirrel monkey, pelican and red-panda training sessions.

 Free for kids up to 16 years old, Melbourne Museum is a top option whatever the weather.
 Highlights include a living creep-crawly display, a Dinosaur Walk, the Melbourne Gallery, the Bunjilaka Aboriginal Cultural Centre, the forest garden and Pauline Gandel Children’s Gallery for little kids to play and learn.
 Plus, there are two free school holiday activities.
 Humming With Hadrosaurs explores dinosaur sounds, and Road to Zero hands-on workshops give tweens the chance to make their own road-safety TV ad.

 One of Melbourne’s natural treasures, the Royal Botanic Gardens, is always free to explore and there’s no better time than spring.
 Discover buds, blossoms, bugs and birds, then visit the Threatened Species Children’s Art Exhibition (7-28 September).
 Australian kids have once again put pencil, paints and markers to paper for this annual art competition about plants and animals struggling to survive.